mschwerhoff/pp20-terminology/terminology.md

 cache coherence protocols
 :   Hardware protocols that ensure consistency across caches, typically by tracking which locations are cached, and synchronising them if necessary.

+cilk-style programming
+:   Parallel programming idiom: To compute a program, execute code and spawn new tasks if required.
+Before returning, wait for all spawned tasks to complete.
+The system manages the eventual execution of the spawned tasks potentially in parallel. spawning and waiting on tasks creates a task graph which is a DAG.

 CISC, RISC
 :   CISC (complex instruction set computer) and RISC (reduced instruction set computer) are two fundamental CPU architecture models.
 Classical RISC is easier to study, since simpler: e.g. RISC instructions can only work on registers, and reading/writing memory are separate instructions.